Microsoft Education: Share OneDrive Files In Canvas

 -

-Does content shared via Microsoft Education support course and content copy?Yes.
-Files added using the Microsoft Education app stay functional in copied courses and do not expire.
-If a piece of inserted content is copied, and you have not already done so, you will be prompted to go through the Microsoft Education setup once again to connect the course to Microsoft.
+Does content shared via Microsoft Education support course copy?Yes.
+Files added through Microsoft Education remain functional in copied courses and do not expire.
+If copied content is accessed before setup is complete in the new course, you will be prompted to complete the Microsoft Education setup to reconnect the course.